devicereg/devicereg/mockserver/README.md

 The JWT is signed with the secret located at the `config.json` file.
 That JWT will contain the `username` and the `extra` information that you sent at signup time.

-### Quotes API

-#### GET `/api/random-quote`

-It returns a String with a Random quote from Chuck Norris.
-It doesn't require authentication.

-#### GET `/api/protected/random-quote`

-It returns a String with a Random quote from Chuck Norris.
-It requires authentication.

-The JWT must be sent on the `Authorization` header as follows: `Authorization: Bearer {jwt}`

 ## Running it

 Just clone the repository, run `npm install` and then `node server.js`.
 That's it :).